Estimated reading time: 3 minutes

 It’s human psychology that many travellers wish to share their experiences with friends and family after successfully undertaking any adventure trip.
 But, especially those parents or guardians who take their children to the base camp of the world’s highest, Mt.
 Everest, successfully, how eager would they be to share their victorious news with their friends, family members and the kids’ fellow school friends?

 Travellers who had never done high-altitude trekking before suggested regularly jogging for at least 1 month.
 Or even go hiking before joining this trek.
-Also, it is good to consult your doctor before going for an EBC trek in Nepal.
+Also, consulting with your doctor before going for an EBC trek in Nepal is highly recommended.

 In addition, Everest Base Camp is a great adventure for kids or children, and trekking there can be a challenge.
 However, careful planning can mitigate the risk of an unsuccessful rate and increase the success rate of achievement.